jwbensley/dfz_name_and_shame/docker/README.md

 To start an individual container from the pipeline use: `docker-compose up -d dnas_redis`

 To shut the pipeline down simply run: `docker-compose down`

+On Ubuntu the `ufw` may block connections between containers.
+This will allow REDIS access `sudo ufw allow from 172.16.0.0/12 to 172.16.0.0/12 proto tcp port 6379` (TODO: this should be locked down further)
 &nbsp;

 ### In Pipeline Mode - Without Docker Compose